testml-lang/testml/ReadMe.md

 * Python 2 - Complete.
 * Python 3 - Complete.

+These languages are in progress, with some tests passing and available in the master branch:

+* Bash.
+Passing 000-010.
+* Go - On master.
+Passing test 000-040.

-These languages are in progress:
+These languages are in various states of development on their own branch:
 * C++ - On branch wip/cpp.
 * Elixir - On branch wip/elixir.
-* Go - On master.
-Passing test 000-040.
+* Gambas - On branch runtime/gambas.

+These languages are planned to happen soon:
+* Lua
+* Ruby
+* Java
+* Haskell
+* PHP